Fraunhofer-IIS/fmugym/README.md

 <img src="img/lib_interfaces.png" alt="FMUGymInterfaces" />

-This project provides an interface for reinforcement learning-based control of functional mock-up units (FMUs) under uncertainties.
+This project provides an interface for reinforcement learning(RL)-based control of functional mock-up units (FMUs) under uncertainties.
 The interface is designed to be compatible with the [Functional Mock-up Interface (FMI)](https://fmi-standard.org/) standard.
-It is implemented in Python and connects FMUs as control plants to pre-existing reinforcement learning libraries such as [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) or [SKRL](https://skrl.readthedocs.io/en/latest/) for training.
+It is implemented in Python and connects FMUs as control plants to pre-existing RL libraries such as [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) or [SKRL](https://skrl.readthedocs.io/en/latest/) for training.

 For more information refer to the corresponding paper [FMUGym: An Interface for Reinforcement Learning-based Control of Functional Mock-up Units under Uncertainties](https://publica.fraunhofer.de/entities/publication/d31204fd-3480-469f-9c45-5c376d81a721/fullmeta).